capstone-team-a/Perception/README.md

 ## License

-This project is licensed under the MIT License - see the
+This project is licensed under the MIT License - see the [LICENSE.md](../blob/master/LICENSE) file for details

+## Acknowledgments

+* Hat tip to anyone whose code was used
+* Inspiration
+* etc